From the World Heritage inscription for Memphis and its Necropolis: the Pyramid Fields from Giza to Dahshur:

 If you want to visit Memphis and its Necropolis: the Pyramid Fields from Giza to Dahshur, your best jump-off point is via Cairo.
 Once in Cairo, you can take a bus at Midan Tahrir in order to get to the pyramids.
 Mida Tahrir is a public square located in the central part of Cairo.
 Once you arrive, you can ride a horse or camel to get to the pyramids.
 When you ride with animals, make sure to pay only when you arrive or else you will be forced to pay for another ride if your first option goes lame.

 Another option is to ride a taxi to the pyramids.
 The taxis in Cairo are black and white in color.
-Important reminder when riding a taxi: single women should sit on the back.
-Sitting in front would be seen as sexual invitation.
+An important reminder when riding a taxi: single women should sit on the back.
+Sitting in front would be seen as a sexual invitation.

 Finally, you can purchase a tour bus ticket through your hotel.
 You will be picked up at your hotel and be taken to the pyramids.
 In addition, a tour guide will accompany you to the Pyramids.